cysouw/diathesis/text/c06_prepositions.md

 **Further Examples**

-- Mir ist zum Heulen im Sommer.
+- Mir ist zum Heulen im Sommer. \
   Der Sommer ist zum Heulen.
-- Mir ist langweilig im Sommer.
+- Mir ist langweilig im Sommer. \
   Der Sommer ist langweilig.

 ### --- [ ADJ > SBJ > Ø ] --- *Instrumentsubjektivierung* {.unnumbered}

 ### [ Np | –N ] Intransitive conciliative {#sec:prepositions-intransitive-preposition-anticausative}

-A ~~conciliative~~ is a diathesis in which an instrument-like artefact is promoted to nominative subject.
-This instrument is an intermediate (Lat. *conciliator*, 'intermediary/mediator') that is used by an agent to reach a certain goal.
+A ~~conciliative~~ (from Lat. *conciliator*, 'intermediary/mediator') is a diathesis in which an instrument-like artefact is promoted to nominative subject.
+This instrument is an intermediate that is used by an agent to reach a certain goal.
 For intransitive verbs a (non-governed) prepositional constituent alternates with a nominative subject [@next a,b].

 ::: ex
 a.
 Er klappert mit der Tür.